 You can also use artificial intelligence to find the most qualified candidates in your network.
 For example, AI recruitment software can help you shortlist candidates faster than doing it manually.
 Besides saving you time, deploying an AI tool on your network also increases the hiring quality, as you avoid human errors.

 3. Encourage Employee Referrals

 As an organization, you do not need to look for talent far away.
 Instead, start by asking for recommendations from your existing employees.

 Referrals, especially by existing employees, are worth considering.
 This is because your existing employees understand your company culture better and know who will fit in best.

 Employee referrals also help businesses increase their retention rates.
-The fact that your employees can help you find the perfect person for the job means you may not be replacing them soon.
+Your employees can help you find the perfect person for the job, which means you may not be replacing them soon.
 You are likely to start hiring again if you hire the wrong person from a job board.